Mardie Cornejo: MLB debut

+Despite respectable numbers (3-2, 3.75 ERA, 2 saves), Cornejo was back in Tidewater by the end of May.
+He returned to the Mets in September, and pitched 12.2 innings without allowing an earned run to lower his ERA to 2.45 for the season.

 Detroit Tigers

 Prior to the start of the 1979 season, he was traded to the Detroit Tigers for Ed Glynn.
 After one season with the Tigers' triple-A affiliate, the Evansville Triplets, Cornejo retired from baseball.